Uniformly Optimal and Parameter-free First-order Methods for Convex and Function-constrained Optimization: Introduction

 \subsection{Contributions}

-In this work, we develop new algorithms for function-constrained convex optimization that eliminate the need for parameter tuning while achieving optimal oracle complexity bounds.
+We develop new algorithms for function-constrained convex optimization that achieve optimal oracle complexity bounds for various smoothness levels, requiring limited or no parameter tuning.

 First, we introduce an accelerated Polyak minorant method~(\apm{}) for solving convex and function-constrained optimization when the optimal value $f^*$ is known.
-This algorithm is uniformly optimal, achieving the oracle complexity $\mathcal{O}(\left({1}/{\varepsilon}\right)^{{2}/{(1+3\rho)}})$ under H\"{o}lder smoothness conditions, where $\rho$ denotes the smoothness level.
-Notably, it does so without requiring prior knowledge of $\rho$ and other smoothness parameters, aside from the need to know $f^*$.
-The algorithm involves solving a structured quadratic problem with a diagonal quadratic term~\eqref{eq:lcqp}.
-Moreover, faster convergence rates under certain H\"{o}lder error bound conditions have been developed for a restarted variant of \apm{}. \apm{} is closely related to Polyak's stepsize and, more broadly, to the bundle-level methods~\citep{polyak1987introduction, devanathan2023polyak, Ben-Tal05, lan2015bundle} for convex optimization.
-Specifically, it can be seen as a modification of the accelerated prox-level method~\cite {lan2015bundle} which eliminates the need for a level search.
-Interestingly, when applied to unconstrained convex problems, \apm{} serves as a new variant of Nesterov's accelerated gradient method, utilizing a non-standard Polyak-type step size.
-This approach appears to be notably simpler than previous attempts to accelerate Polyak's gradient method.
+This algorithm achieves the optimal oracle complexity $\mathcal{O}(\left({1}/{\varepsilon}\right)^{{2}/{(1+3\rho)}})$ under H\"{o}lder smoothness conditions, where $\rho$ denotes the smoothness level.
+Remarkably, it requires no prior knowledge of $\rho$ or other smoothness parameters, except for the optimal value $f^*$.
+The algorithm solves a structured quadratic problem with a diagonal quadratic term~\eqref{eq:lcqp}.
+Furthermore, we develop a restarted variant of \apm{} that achieves faster convergence rates under certain H\"{o}lder error bound conditions. \apm{} is closely related to Polyak's stepsize method and, more broadly, to bundle-level methods~\citep{polyak1987introduction, devanathan2023polyak, Ben-Tal05, lan2015bundle} for convex optimization.
+Specifically, it is an \emph{accelerated bundle method with a fixed bundle level}.
+Unlike the accelerated prox-level (APL) method~\citep{lan2015bundle}, which requires a fixed proximal center and employs a double-loop procedure to search for the optimal level, \apm{} uses a moving proximal center and operates as a single-loop algorithm.
+When applied to unconstrained convex problems, \apm{} can be viewed as a variant of Polyak-type stepsize method accelerated by Nesterov's momentum.

-Second, when the optimal value $f^*$ is unknown, we propose infeasible level-set methods to identify $f^*$.
-Specifically, we formulate the function-constrained problem~\eqref{pb:func-constraint} as an equivalent convex root-finding problem associated with the optimal value function~\citep{devanathan2023polyak,lin2018level} $V(\eta):\Rbb\rightarrow\Rbb$, which is defined as: